-Prior to competition a Competitor Nominee and Committee Nominee need to walk around the site.
-They should identify and remedy safety issues prior to commencement of competitions.
+Prior to competition a site inspection must be carried out by inspecting the venue where the event or activity is to be held.
+The inspection is to identify and remedy safety issues prior to commencement of competitions.
 It is required that this inspection be done 30 days prior to the event and again 24 hours prior to the event.
-The Committee Nominee must use the ASHS Site Inspection Checklist (page 54) which then needs to be forwarded to Head Office and a copy retained by the Branch.
-Please refer to Section 8.3 What is Risk Management? for more information.
+The Branch is required to use complete the ASHS Site Inspection Checklist available on the ASHS website.
+When complete the Branch must submit the form to Head Office.
+The Branch should also retain a copy.
+For more information, please refer to Section 9.2 What is Risk Management?